The market for military equipment is growing demand for combat fighters

 Russia sells a large number of weapons, about 50% of exports are combat aircraft.
 The greatest demand for fighter aircraft brands such as the SU-30МК and Mig-29.
 They are sent to China, India, Vietnam, Ethiopia, Malaysia and other countries.

 It has already been said above that India is the main importer of military equipment.
-Currently, Russia and Russia have concluded contracts worth more than 10 billion dollars.
-This includes a contract for the export of X-NUMX units of SU-140MK combat fighters, as well as a contract for the repair and modernization of the aircraft-carrying cruiser Admiral Gorshkov.
-Then there is the transfer of the Nerpa nuclear submarine under the Indian Navy leasing contract, the construction of three frigates, the manufacture of 30 heavy military equipment, the upgrading of existing MiG-1000 64 fighters, the supply of 29 Mi-80В helicopters and other smaller contracts.
+Currently, contracts worth more than 10 billion dollars have been concluded between it and Russia.
+This includes a contract for the export of 140 units of Su-30MK combat fighters, as well as a contract for the repair and modernization of the aircraft carrier Admiral Gorshkov.
+Then there is the transfer of the Nerpa nuclear submarine to the Indian Navy under a leasing contract, the construction of three frigates, the manufacture of 1000 heavy military equipment, the modernization of the existing 64 MiG-29 fighters, the supply of 80 Mi-1V helicopters and other smaller contracts.

-The quality of performance of these obligations depends on the size of future transactions.
-So now India is holding a competition for the supply of 126 combat fighters.
-Russia has good chances to win this tender for the manufacture and export of aircraft.
-In particular, Mig-39 is quite competitive in order to win the competition.
-This order could bring Russia additional 10 billion dollars.
+The size of future deals depends on the quality of these commitments.
+India is currently holding a tender for the delivery of 126 combat fighters.
+Russia has a good chance of winning this tender for the production and export of aircraft.
+In particular, the MiG-39 is quite competitive to win the tender.
+This order could bring Russia an additional $10 billion.
 The results of the tender will be known in the near future.

 In addition, in the near future it is planned to conclude a contract with the same India for the delivery of a batch of X-NUMX heavy fighters SU-42MKi.
 The amount of delivery will be approximately 30 billion dollars.